Philadelphia Flyers vs. Pittsburgh Penguins - 1/21/20 NHL Pick, Odds, and Prediction

 The Line: Philadelphia Flyers +115 / Pittsburgh Penguins -135 --- Over/Under: 6 Click Here for the Latest Odds

-TV: NBCS, ATT-Pitt Stream live sports and exclusive originals on ESPN+.
+Where to Watch: NBCS, ATT-Pitt Stream live sports and exclusive originals on ESPN+.
 Sign up now!

 The Pittsburgh Penguins and the Philadelphia Flyers meet in a Metropolitan division clash in NHL action from the Wells Fargo Center on Tuesday night.